askST: New to filing income tax? Here’s a guide

 A: Tax reliefs can help reduce the amount of income tax you pay.

-According to the Ministry of Finance website, the various types of personal income tax reliefs are in line with Singapore’s social objectives, such as taking care of elderly parents and saving for retirement.
+According to the Ministry of Finance’s website, the various types of personal income tax reliefs are in line with Singapore’s social objectives, such as taking care of elderly parents and saving for retirement.
 One instance is the Parenthood Tax Rebate, which is given to encourage the birth of Singaporean children after marriage.

-In Singapore, the tax reliefs include those for earned income, CPF, parents, and course fees.

-If you are married, you may also be eligible for the spouse relief, qualifying child relief, parenthood tax rebate, and the grandparent caregiver relief.
+In Singapore, tax reliefs include those for earned income, CPF, parents and course fees.
+If you are married, you may also be eligible for the spouse relief, qualifying child relief, parenthood tax rebate, and grandparent caregiver relief.

 If you are eligible for some of these, you will pay less income tax as these reliefs are deducted from your chargeable assessable income.

-Each taxpayer can only claim up to $80,000 in personal income tax reliefs for each Year of Assessment.
+Each taxpayer can only claim up to $80,000 in personal income tax reliefs for each year of assessment.

 However, you will need to fulfil certain criteria in order to qualify for a relief.